Steps to your SuisseID

 No – a SuisseID is personal and can be used by only one user.

-SwissID is a new service from SwissSign, a joint venture of state-affiliated businesses, financial institutions, insurance and health insurance companies.
+SwissID is a service from SwissSign Group AG, a joint venture of state-affiliated businesses, financial institutions, insurance and health insurance companies.
 SwissID is not replacing SuisseID, which was launched in 2010, this will continue to exist as a product.
 Nothing is changing for SuisseID users, they can continue to use their SuisseID to the full extent.
 When developing SwissID, however, the experiences gained with SuisseID have been used.
-The new service will be gradually set up – in the medium term SuisseID will be merged into SwissID.
+The service will be gradually set up – in the medium term SuisseID will be merged into SwissID.

 You will find further information under www.swissid.ch